-If you are getting rid of your personal car, you can usually arrange for this to be collected for free by a scrap dealer.
-However, businesses producing large volumes of car and automotive waste must be prepared to cover the cost of their safe disposal.
+If you’re getting rid of your personal car, you can usually arrange for free collection by a scrap dealer.
+However, businesses producing large volumes of car and automotive waste must cover the cost of their safe disposal.

-How many Cars are there?
+How many cars are there?

-How many cars are there in landfills?
+How many cars end up in landfills?

 It’s estimated that around 35% of cars end up in landfills, even though they can easily be recycled.

-Steel is an excellent material choice for any product because it can be recycled endlessly without losing its original qualities.
+Steel is an excellent material for any product because it can be recycled endlessly without losing its original qualities.
 Furthermore, recycling just one tonne of steel saves 2,500 pounds of iron, 1,400 pounds of coal and around 120 pounds of limestone.

 The automotive industry as a whole has reduced landfill waste by around 90% since the early 2000s.